rieckpil/progmot/content/post/writing-a-book-remotely.md

 Having signed up for Leanpub, it was now time to finalize the technical setup to then get our hands dirty and start writing.

-Working daily with GitHub, we chose a private GitHub repository for backing our manuscript markdown files.
+Working daily with GitHub, we chose a private GitHub repository for backing our manuscript Markdown files.
 This allowed for a more seamless flow compared to uploading the files to a shared DropBox folder.
 We get versioning, automations with GitHub Actions, collaboration tools, and a great feedback mechanism via pull requests with GitHub.

 We used the following branching strategy for the ebook: